-Tony Travers is Professor of Government at the London School of Economics and a key member of LSE London.
-Tony is one the capital’s most prolific and respected public academics and the author of, among other books, The Politics of London and, more recently, London’s Boroughs At 50.
+Tony Travers is Professor of Government at the London School of Economics.
+He is one the capital’s most prolific and respected public academics and the author of, among other books, The Politics of London and, more recently, London’s Boroughs At 50.

 Jerry White is an eminent London historian.
 His books range from sweeping, richly detailed accounts of whole centuries in the capital’s life, such as London in the 20th Century, to intimate microhistories that illuminate big themes of their time.
 More of Jerry’s books are listed here.

 The London Society describes itself as “for all those who love London”.
 It was founded in 1912 by eminent Londoners, including Sir Edwin Lutyens and Aston Webb, to debate plans for the capital’s future.
 That mission continues today, with events, publications and close links with London Members of Parliament.
 You can join the Society via here.

 Paradise Road Books is a new independent publisher of non-fiction books about London, founded by former Time Out writer and editor Andrew Humphreys.
 The first Paradise Road title was Peter Watts’s Up In Smoke, a superb history of Battersea Power Station.
 Read about that here.